Prethea-Phoenixia/safety_rag/README.md

 ## 5. Data preparation

-All dataset loaders resolve paths **relative to their own module** inside `dataset/`, so the tracked metadata files must stay where they are.
-Image folders are large and gitignored — place them yourself (`.gitignore` lists exactly which paths are excluded).
+All dataset loaders resolve paths relative to their own module inside `dataset/`, so the tracked metadata files must stay where they are.
+Image folders are large and gitignored — place them yourself.
 Tracked = metadata; you provide the images.

 | Benchmark | Tracked metadata (in repo) | Images you must place | Count | Source |
 |---|---|---|---|---|